zjuradoq/BioCRNPyler/docs/membrane_features.rst

     NarL^{*} \rightarrow NarL + P_{i}

 To model the example above using the ``MembraneSensor`` component and the ``Membrane_Signaling_Pathway_MM`` mechanism, we can begin by defining a new integral membrane protein (e.g., NarX) using the ``IntegralMembraneProtein`` component.
 This protein will serve as the membrane-bound sensor in the signaling pathway.

-The following example specifies the integral membrane protein, which is then incorporated into a mixture along with the response regulator and relevant signaling substrates.
+The following example begins by defining the integral membrane protein, followed by the membrane sensor.
+Both components are combined to form a mixture, which includes the response regulator and relevant signaling substrates.

 .. code-block:: python